entiendoNull/expo-modules-london-2025-workshop/module-1.md

 ## Exercise 5: Extend the Module

 Now let's add our own functionality to the module!
-Any changes to native code require rebuilding the app.
+Because we'll be making changes to native code, we'll need to rebuild the app.

-### Add a syncronous function
+### Add a synchronous function

 #### 1. Update the TypeScript Types